kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Kurt Taylor is a PhD student at the University of Bristol based in the Integrative Epidemiolgoy Unit.
+His research interests include using cardiovascular disease epidemiology, large-scale metabolomic analyses and Open Science.
+In his spare time, he is a competitive distance runner and keen cyclist.